If this is love

 half-inch circlet.
 My ring finger fits right inside it.

-Gallery texts written to accompany an exhibition by Annie O’Donnell, taken from a conversation with Becky Hunter.
-Submitted by Marika Rose.
+Gallery texts written to accompany an exhibition by Annie O’Donnell, from a conversation with Becky Hunter.
+By Marika Rose.

 Of godly life and sound learning